PeterHuesson/udacity_nanodegree/README.md

 For this project, I was interestested in using Stack Overflow data from 2019 to better understand:

-What coding skills are expected 2020 in Germany? plans from full-time employees on Stack Overflow compared

-- Which programming language do developers plan to work with in 2020?
-- Which database do developers plan to work with in 2020?
-- On which platform do the participants plan to work in 2020?
-- Does professional coding experience have an impact on salary?
+Will making your hobby to your job make you rich?
+A comparison between Hobbyists and no Hobbyists

+- Are people who program in their free time more satisfied in their job?
+- Do developers who program also as a hobby make more money?
+- Will this additional training and expertise pay off in the long run?

 ## File Descriptions <a name="files"></a>

-There is one notebook available [here](https://github.com/m444x/StackOverflow-Survey-2019/blob/master/Stack%20Overflow%20Survey.ipynb) to showcase work related to the above questions.
-This notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is one notebook available [here](https://github.com/m444x/StackOverflow-Survey-2019/blob/master/Stack%20Overflow%20Survey.ipynb) to showcase work related to the questions above.
+In this notebook I go through the stack overflow survey data and answer the questions above.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@bluebullet/what-coding-skills-are-expected-in-germany-in-2020-e19281dddf6b).
+The main findings of the code can be found at the post available [here](https://toDo).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>